 - Clay masks can soothe, clean dirt and debris, and generally help skin cells to appear healthy.
 Enlarged pores may be less noticeable on healthier skin.4

-- Explore face-peel products with AHAs and BHAs for a more intensive regimen that can unclog pores and act as a pore minimizer for a more intensive regimen that could help pores appear smaller.5,6
+- Explore face-peel products with AHAs and BHAs for a more intensive regimen that can help unclog pores and act as a pore minimizer for a more intensive regimen that could help pores appear smaller.5,6

 AHAs vs. BHAs

-Alpha Hydroxy Acids, or AHAs, are water-based acids that have a lot of positive benefits for porous skin, including the ability to help make large pores appear smaller.
+Alpha Hydroxy Acids, or AHAs, are water-based acids that have a lot of positive benefits for porous skin, including the potential to help make large pores appear smaller.
 Beta Hydroxy Acids, or BHAs, have many of the same benefits, but they’re oil-soluble.